 John G. Tich Research Award, Department of Philosophy, Villanova University, 2017

-Typically awarded to one graduate student per-year in the Department of Philosophy on the basis of demonstrated excellence in research.
+Awarded to one graduate student per-year in the Department of Philosophy on the basis of demonstrated excellence in research.

 Villanova Graduate Student Summer Research Grant, 2016.

-Competitive grant awarded to graduate students in the College of Arts and Sciences at Villanova University for summer research.
+Competitive grant awarded to select graduate students in the College of Arts and Sciences at Villanova University for summer research.
 Awarded on the basis of quality and feasibility of research proposal.

 Augustine and Culture Professional Development Grant (multiple awards) 2015-2017.